nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-data-privacy.md

 As described in [Trash Service]({{page version='' space='nxdoc' page='trash-service'}}) page, documents are first moved to the trash before being permanently deleted.
 The Nuxeo Platform removes the personal information references from the binary storage as well as from within the database.

+When personally identifying information needs to be removed without deleting the whole document, [content redaction using Nuxeo Enhanced Viewer]({{page space='nxdoc' page='how-to-use-content-redaction'}}) can also be considered as an option.

 {{#> callout type='info' }}
 Some personal information may be stored within the indexes.
 Cleaning the indexes requires specific ElasticSearch operations.
 {{/callout}}